ArmenAg/GravitationalClustering/README.md

 Notes
 -----------
-This is the repository behind the code that is presented in the Gravitational CLustering Algorithm Paper.
+This is the repository behind the code that is presented in the [Gravitational Clustering Algorithm paper](https://github.com/ArmenAg/GravitationalClustering/blob/master/Paper.pdf?raw=true).
 The algorithm is written in C# but all the comparison algorithms are used via the sklearn library.

 Thank you for visiting.